 Data from the Copernicus Climate Change Service shows that 2020 was also the warmest year on record for Europe.
 The majority of evidence indicates that this is due to the rise of greenhouse gas emissions (GHG) produced by human activity.

 The average global temperature is today 0.95 to 1.20 °C higher than at the end of the 19th century.
 Scientists consider an increase of 2°C compared to pre-industrialised levels as a threshold with dangerous and catastrophic consequences for climate and the environment.

 This is why the international community agrees that global warming needs to stay well below a 2°C increase.

 Why is an EU response important?

-According to the European Environment Agency, the EU is the world's third biggest greenhouse gases emitter after China and the US.
+According to the European Environment Agency, the EU was the world's third biggest greenhouse gases emitter after China and the US in 2015.

-In June 2021, Parliament approved the EU climate law making climate neutrality by 2050 legally binding in the EU and setting an interim target of 55% emission reduction by 2030.
+In 2021, the EU made climate neutrality, the goal of zero net emissions by 2050, legally binding in the EU.
+It set an interim target of 55% emission reduction by 2030.

 Cutting greenhouse gas emissions

 The EU has put in place different types of mechanisms depending on the sector.